HeyAlaia/RuleEngine/README.md

 ## 📋 Overview

-Drool Quick Start is a rapid development project based on the Drools/LiteFlow rule engine.
+Rule Engine Quick Start is a rapid development project based on the Drools/LiteFlow rule engine.
 This system can automatically process and validate data flows according to predefined rule sets, improving data processing efficiency and accuracy.

 ## ✨ Features